Leas Lift LockOut! Escape Room and Exhibition

 “There are a lot of people in Folkestone who fondly remember the Leas Lift working.
 I can remember using it growing up, but my children haven’t seen it working.
 They were asking me about it.
 We thought that we needed to create a venue that would attract visitors, and younger people and would also inform them about the lift.
-Escape rooms are great fun, and there’s a real following to complete every Room in your area, or even in the country!
-So we thought it would be a great idea to create two escape rooms here and have an exhibition about the lift in the same place.”
+Escape Rooms are great fun, and there’s a real following to complete every Room in your area, or even in the country!
+So we thought it would be a great idea to create a selection of escape rooms here and have an exhibition about the lift in the same place.”

-“Pressure Point in Ashford have helped us create one of the rooms.
+“Pressure Point in Ashford have helped us create one of the Rooms.
 It’s a good network to be a part of as we can share visitors.
-We can bring people into the town for the escape room, and also show them part of our heritage at the same time.
+We can bring people into the town for the Escape Room, and also show them part of our heritage at the same time.
 Equally, we can be an easily accessible space for those who remember the Lift to come and see the exhibition.
 They can reminisce and share their memories with us, and also find out how the renovations are taking place.

 Keri Inglis, from Pressure Point comments, “It means a lot to us that we were asked to collaborate on this project for the community of Folkestone.
 It’s fantastic and a true testament to the progression of escape rooms as a form of mainstream entertainment that they can be utilised in such a worthwhile manner to better our local towns for everyone.
 Titled “Blank Canvas” you will need all your detective skills and ingenuity to unravel the mystery of the photographer’s studio and dark room!”

 “I’ve written our second Room “Jurassic Journey”, a must for all dinosaur fans as you attempt to find out what is going on at the museum.
 This Room is based downstairs and, I’ll lay down the challenge – it’s quite hard!
 But people seem to like that and are enjoying what we’ve got here.